PikeMepsin/Compiledriver/README.md

 4a.
 If the program has a file input or test case, run it with this command "java filename < inputfile.extension"

 4b.
-If the program doesn't require input (like lab0), use "java filename"
+If the program doesn't require input, use
+"java filename"